GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Sync::schedule_event()`.

 == Changelog ==

+= 1.8.50 =
+* Group SoftOne catalogue rows by brand, cleaned title, and code so imports create/maintain variable parent products with one colour-based variation per SKU.
+* Always provision the `pa_colour` taxonomy, generate missing colour terms, and map parent attributes as "Used for variations" to keep previously imported products in the variable state.

 = 1.8.49 =
 * Treat SoftOne colour placeholders such as `-` as empty so derived colours populate the `pa_colour` taxonomy.